-The marketing strategy may include the following:
+The marketing strategy may include, but will not be limited to, the following:

-- Promote the component in PPL Electric Utilities' publications. - Provide online access to the component through the Company's EE&C website. - Introduce a welcome kit to recruit customers for the Low-Income Assessment component. - Implement direct outreach, such as neighborhood sweeps, community and town hall events, and door-to-door canvassing, to create awareness about the Low-Income Assessment component; such outreach will involve identifying low-income neighborhoods, multifamily buildings, and manufactured home parks that may benefit from services and canvassing with door hangers. - Conduct targeted telemarketing and direct mailing to customers participating in the OnTrack Program and Low-Income Home Energy Assistance Program ("LIHEAP") and to other incomeeligible customers. - Develop partnerships with housing and redevelopment authorities, community action groups, and other social service agencies.
+- Promote the component in PPL Electric Utilities' publications. - Provide online access to the component through the Company's EE&C website.

+- Introduce a welcome kit to recruit customers for the Low-Income Assessment component. - Implement direct outreach, such as neighborhood sweeps, community and town hall events, and door-to-door canvassing, to create awareness about the Low-Income Assessment component; such outreach will involve identifying low-income neighborhoods, multifamily buildings, and manufactured home parks that may benefit from services and canvassing with door hangers. - Conduct targeted telemarketing and direct mailing to customers participating in the OnTrack Program and Low-Income Home Energy Assistance Program ("LIHEAP") and to other incomeeligible customers. - Develop partnerships with housing and redevelopment authorities, community action groups, and other social service agencies.
 PPL Electric Utilities will develop a list of available assistance programs for each county in its service territory that it can provide to households served through its Act 129 programs and will work with its CBOs and other members of its Universal Service Advisory Committee to help create and maintain these lists for use by PPL Electric Utilities' Low-Income Program CSP. - Recruit multifamily building owners and tenants to implement energy efficiency measures.

 Table 33 identifies PPL Electric Utilities' list of measures, minimum eligibility qualifications, and range of incentive levels.
+(Bolded text indicates a new measure or change in measure attribute, see Appendix D for original May 2021 Tables)